 - Assistance with Medicare and Medicare Supplement Insurance claims

 - Analysis of Medicare Supplement Insurance and long-term care policies

 Illinois SHIP provides information to consumers via public forums, presentations through community organizations and at senior care centers, and other forms of media.
 Illinois SHIP works with qualified counselors and volunteers who provide assistance on a statewide basis.
 Illinois SHIP is funded through a grant provided by the Centers for Medicare and Medicaid Services (CMS).

 (Extra Help) for Prescription Drugs

-Consult with a Medicare Solutions licensed sales agent to get personal assistance for Illinois Medicare Insurance Plans.
+You may consult with a Medicare Solutions licensed sales agent to get personal assistance with your Medicare options.
 One of the many experienced licensed sales agents can compare plans in your area and help you find the Medicare insurance benefits that are right for your needs.